 Near midnight on April 18th, 41-year old Paul Revere, who had arranged for advance warning of British movements, departed Charlestown (near Boston) for Lexington and Concord in order to warn John Hancock, Samuel Adams and other Sons of Liberty that the British Army was marching to arrest them and seize their weapons caches.
 After meeting with Hancock and Adams in Lexington, Revere was captured, but his Patriot ally, Samuel Prescott, continued to Concord warning militiamen along the way.

 The Patriots in Lexington and Concord, along with other citizen militias in New England, were bound by “minit men” oaths to “stand at a minits warning with arms and ammunition.”
 The oath of the Lexington militia read thus, “We trust in God that, should the state of our affairs require it, we shall be ready to sacrifice our estates and everything dear in life, yea, and life itself, in support of the common cause.”

 In the early dawn of April 19th, their oaths would be tested with blood.
-Under the command of 46-year old Captain John Parker, 77 militiamen assembled on the town green at Lexington, where they soon faced Smith’s overwhelming force of British regulars.
+Under the command of 46-year old farmer and militia Captain John Parker, 77 militiamen assembled on the town green at Lexington, where they soon faced Smith’s overwhelming force of seasoned British regulars.
 Parker did not expect shots to be exchanged, but his orders were: “Stand your ground.
 Don’t fire unless fired upon, but if they mean to have a war, let it begin here.”